Oluwa-p/Sales-dataset-/README.md

 ### Project overview
 ---

-This data Analysis project aims to provide insights into the slaes performance of a company over the past year.
+This data Analysis project aims to provide insights into the sales performance of a company over the past year.
 By analyzing various aspects of the sales data, we seek to identify trends, data driven decisions, and gain a deeper understanding of the company performance.

 ![Screenshot (sales dashboard)](https://github.com/user-attachments/assets/a2a0afac-6faf-41f6-ac89-cb277d0c4214)